Social and behaviour change

-Everyone seeks to chart their own course, in pursuit of a happy future.
-But the decisions available to us don’t always lead to the outcomes we want, or even expect.
+Everyone seeks to chart their own path towards happiness.
+But the decisions available to us don’t always lead to the outcomes we need.

 Taken together, these factors explain why the things we do – individually and collectively – are not simply a reflection of our personal preferences or beliefs.
 But social and behaviour change can help mobilize local action to expand people's control over the choices they need to protect their rights.

 Social and behaviour change (SBC) aims to lower structural barriers that hinder people from adopting positive practices, and societies from becoming more equitable, cohesive and peaceful.

 Drawing on various disciplines – from sociology and psychology, to communication and behavioural economics – SBC encompasses any set of strategies and interventions that influences drivers of change and supports local action towards better societies.
 It helps development practitioners and policymakers design more effective programmes for reducing poverty and inequity.
 And it blends scientific knowledge with community insights to expand people’s control over the decisions that affect their lives.

 From the experts

 Why is social and behaviour change critical to protect children’s rights?

 In more than 190 countries and territories, UNICEF reaches children with the nutrition, health care, protection and education they need to be healthy and happy.
 But improving the availability of services doesn’t automatically improve the well-being of families.